-On October 1, 2021, the France pavilion in World Showcase at EPCOT will officially open an expansion that will undoubtedly be the new place to be at EPCOT.
-We recently got a special preview of the expanded area, including Remy’s Ratatouille Adventure and a new restaurant, La Creperie de Paris.
+On October 1, 2021, the France pavilion in World Showcase at EPCOT officially opened an expansion that includes Remy’s Ratatouille Adventure and a new restaurant, La Creperie de Paris.
 In this article, we’re focusing on the expanded area and the restaurant.
 Learn more below.

 1 – France Pavilion Expansion

 The expansion more than doubled the size of the existing pavilion and has a seamless transition between the original and new sections.
 You’ll find the new section on the right side of the existing pavilion.
 In a scene reminiscent of the Seine River of Paris, guests begin their journey to this new area of the park with a stroll down a waterside pathway near the EPCOT International Gateway, with Disney Skyliner gondolas gliding nearby.
 Next, you’ll walk under an art nouveau-style archway evoking a Paris Metro station before rounding a corner and entering a French market street called Alleé des Marchands (“Alley of the Merchants”).
 This market area is where you’ll be able to enjoy the all the new offerings.